hugosoliveira/AC_Code_Analyzer/README.md

 ### Getting the Code

-- If you know to to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below).
+- If you know how to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below).
 - If you do not use Git (Make you life easier and check out how to use it), you can just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).

 ### Organization of the folder.